wisp92/pokered/README.md

   - Crystal_
   - ChickasaurusGL
   - v0id19
-- The following Redditors for their help in pointing out and diagnosing bugs
+- The following folks for their help in pointing out and diagnosing bugs
   - kadetPirx
   - JOBOalthor1992
   - krazsen
+  - kmalove